krishnaku/pypcalc/pcalc/docs/presence_calculus_complete_v3.md

 ## The Gluing Operator

-In the Presence Calculus, the **gluing operator** formalizes the process by which local presence assertions—defined over overlapping open subsets of presence space—are combined into a coherent, global trajectory.
+In the presence calculus, the **gluing operator** formalizes the process by which local presence assertions—defined over overlapping open subsets of presence space—are combined into a coherent, global trajectory.